 Summing it Up

 Tax compliance is one of the top issues to devolve quickly into a series of escalating stresses when not handled correctly.
-The early you instill processes for W-8BEN-E collection, management, and compliance, the less likely there will be issues down the road.
+The earlier you instill processes for W-8BEN-E collection, management, and compliance, the less likely there will be issues down the road.